phabee/coursera-getting-and-cleaning-data/README.md

 Finally, the resulting tidy dataset is stored in the 'data'-folder within a text-file named 'tidy_data_set.txt'.
 You can find more detailled documentation on how these steps are performed from the code-source.

 ### The 'data'-Folder
-The folder containing the final tidy data set named 'tidy_data_set.csv' produced by the 'run_analysis.R' - script, based on the above mentioned steps 1 through 5.
+The folder containing the final tidy data set named 'tidy_data_set.txt' produced by the 'run_analysis.R' - script, based on the above mentioned steps 1 through 5.

 ### The 'UCI HAR Dataset'-Folder
 This is the data this project is based on.
 It is publicly available using the 3rd URL provided beneath.